nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - Each author should obey the `"Print Name <'contact'>"`, where the `'contact'` string is either an email address, or a web URI.

+`"homepage"`:

+- A single string, representing a “web” URL (e.g. HTTPS).
+- The homepage is for human-consumption, it may be the location of the source of the contract, how to submit issue tickets, or just a more elaborate description.

 `"interfaces"`

 - A list of strings.